john-science/python_for_scientists/classes/22_virtualenv/lecture_22.md

 # Package Management VirtualEnv

-VirtualEnv is the most pervasive [package management system](https://en.wikipedia.org/wiki/Package_manager) for Python.
+VirtualEnv is the most popular [package management system](https://en.wikipedia.org/wiki/Package_manager) for Python.
 If you install *any* third-party apps or ever work on more than one Python project, and you don't use a package management system, you will end up in [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell):

 ![Dependency Hell](https://imgs.xkcd.com/comics/python_environment.png)